Harry Ratican

-Harry Jay Ratican (January 20, 1894 in St. Louis, Missouri – August 22, 1964 in St. Louis, Missouri) was a U.S. soccer forward, coach and team owner.
+Harry Jay Ratican (January 20, 1894 – August 22, 1964) was an American soccer forward, coach and team owner.
 He began and ended his career in the St. Louis Soccer League with several years in both the National Association Football League and American Soccer League.
 He is a member of the National Soccer Hall of Fame.

 Soccer career

 Club career

 Ratican, the younger brother of Peter Ratican, grew up in St. Louis, Missouri, attending the Christian Brothers College High School and St. Louis University.
 On October 19, 1914, Ratican played his first professional match with the Teresas of the St. Louis Soccer Football League scoring a goal after six minutes of play.
-The next Sunday, Ratican jumped to the Ben Millers (managed by his brother, Pete) of the Federal Park Soccer League scoring two goals in the match.
+The next Sunday, Ratican moved to the Ben Millers (managed by his brother, Pete) of the Federal Park Soccer League, scoring two goals in the match.

 In 1916, he left St. Louis to sign with Bethlehem Steel in the National Association Football League (NAFBL).
-In December, he returned to St. Louis when Bethlehem played two games, one against a St. Louis All Star team, the second against Ratican’s old team, Ben Millers.
-Bethlehem lost 3-1 to the All Star team, with Ratican scoring the lone Bethlehem goal.
-They then tied Ben Millers 2-2 with Ratican again scoring Bethlehem’s first goal of the game.
+In December, he returned to St. Louis when Bethlehem played two games, one against a St. Louis All Star team, the second against Ratican's old team, Ben Millers.
+Bethlehem lost 3–1 to the All Star team, with Ratican scoring the lone Bethlehem goal.
+They then tied Ben Millers 2–2 with Ratican again scoring Bethlehem's first goal of the game.

-During the 1917–18 season, he and team mate Tommy Fleming led the league in scoring.
+During the 1917–18 season, he and teammate Tommy Fleming led the league in scoring.
 In April, they both had twenty goals each, but records do not show how many they had at the end of the season.

 In 1918, Bethlehem won the National Challenge Cup, Ratican scoring in the final, and again in 1919 with Ratican again scoring in the final.
-However, Ratican was out much of the 1918–19 season will an unknown illness.
+However, Ratican was out for much of the 1918–19 season will an unknown illness.